-Performance here missed the target because of a small increase in the number of Stage 2 complaints that were upheld, from eight during 2016/17 to 10 during 2017/18.
-The overall mumber of complaints has fallen between these periods, at both Stage 1 (from 434 to 360) and Stage 2 (from 50 to 42).
-Most of the upheld Stage 2 complaints in 2017/18 (7 in 10) related to repairs and maintenance, and although complaints about this subject are less likely to get escalated to Stage 2 (9% were compared to 12% of complaints overall) those which do tend to be about complex issues.
+Performance here missed the target because of a small increase in the number of stage two complaints that were upheld, from eight during 2016/17 to 10 during 2017/18.
+The overall mumber of complaints has fallen between these periods, at both stage one (from 434 to 360) and stage two (from 50 to 42).
+Most of the upheld stage two complaints in 2017/18 (7 in 10) related to repairs and maintenance, and although complaints about this subject are less likely to get escalated (9% were compared to 12% of complaints overall) those which do tend to be about complex issues.